IBM/B2Bi-SFG-on-Daffy-RHOCP/README.md

 ```
 ![Install-B2Bi-Tool](images/install-b2bi-tool.png "Install-B2Bi-Tool")

-3. Take note of the directory where the B2Bi-SFG installation tool was installed and CD to that directory:
+3. Take note of the directory where the B2Bi-SFG installation tool was installed and <b>cd</b> to that directory:

 ![Install-B2Bi-Tool](images/tool-installed.png "Install-B2Bi-Tool")